 4. Remember your budget

 Unfortunately, most of us are constrained by budgetary considerations.
-We may dream of building the next Taj Mahal, but in most cases, it is just a dream.
 If you have already chosen and purchased your land, it will be easier to clarify your building budget.
 Remember there will be additional costs for extras such as power points and light fittings, and for some internal and external fittings and features.
 You will also need to establish a garden in most cases, or pay for landscaping.
 Speak to your builder to find out what is included with your land purchase and home build.
 House and land packages are a speedy, low-stress building option.

 5. Think about long-term functionality